-These fresh paleo and vegan lettuce cups are piled with a lemony and herb-filled broccoli and cauliflower couscous.
+These fresh paleo and vegan cauliflower couscous lettuce cups are piled with a lemony and herb-broccoli and cauliflower filling.

 The days are getting longer and more sun-filled and the evenings breezier and balmier, and that can only mean one thing – summer is finally here.

 Although we still have a bit of June gloom to get through before we technically hit summer, I’m getting a head start on my favorite season of the year.
 That means it’s time for lighter, brighter fare filled with the freshest of fresh vegetables like these broccoli cauliflower couscous lettuce cups.

 It’s the ultimate summertime dish, wonderfully light and loaded with fresh herbs and raw vegetables.
 It’s the ideal thing to make in the heat of summer when turning on the oven is just not an option.